ada-school/android-retrofit-jwt/README.md

 **Learning Objectives**

 - Explain how Interceptos work.
-- Implement an Interceptor to a JWT to request with Retrofit.
+- Implement an Interceptor to a JWT to the request using Retrofit.

 **Main Topics**